cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

     </ExpansionPanel>

-- As mentioned in the previous section, in the case where the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.
+- As mentioned in the previous section, if the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.

     <ExpansionPanel title="Example code">